 The Addison Library has seen a handful of librarians through the years, including Alice Slocum, Ollie Safe, Mildred Schilling, Leora Iveson, Janet Thomas, Scott Culver, and Karen Swanberg.
 The currently librarian is Gennell Onsted.

-The library is open five days a week and offers a variety of activities including Treats and Snacks on Fridays, book clubs and the yearly bookmark contest.
+The library is open five days a week and offers a variety of activities including weekly treats for patrons, book talks, and the yearly bookmark contest.
 Addison residents of all ages also participate in the Summer Reading Program each season.